University of Chicago requirements isn’t exactly easy to accomplish. Why?

 You can expect to see (and write about) some pretty uncommon things on your essay.
-Literally, the University of Chicago takes prides in having uncommon essay prompts.
+Literally, the University of Chicago takes pride in having uncommon essay prompts.

 What do they mean by using the term “uncommon”?

-How about a prompt asking you about the latest trends of society?
+How about a prompt asking you about the latest trends in society?

 Or a prompt that just catches you completely by surprise?